jotego/jts16/README.md

 # JTS16

 SEGA System 16 compatible verilog core for FPGA by Jose Tejada (jotego).
+This core was developed with the help of a SEGA System 16B model 171-5358 board lent by FunkyCochise.

 # Supported Games